aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 5.Under Event types, select All object create events.

 6.Under Recursive invocation, select the check box to acknowledge that using the same Amazon S3 bucket for input and output is not recommended.
-You can learn more about recursive invocation patterns in Lambda by reading Recursive patterns that cause run-away Lambda functions in Serverless Land.

 7.Choose Add.